 Neither the Company nor Reinet Fund has any employees.
 Rather, both entities pay fees to their general partner in respect of the management services provided, details of which are disclosed in the consolidated annual report and the prospectus of the Company.BOARD OF OVERSEERS

 In accordance with Luxembourg law, a Board of Overseers (‘Collège des Commissaires’) has been appointed to review the activities of the Company.
-The Board of Overseers of the Company is currently composed of four members which collectively have competence in legal, financial, accounting and management matters, and are proposed because they are known to have the independence of mind and the skills that are necessary to perform the task entrusted to the Board of Overseers.
+The Board of Overseers of the Company is currently composed of four members who collectively have competence in legal, financial, accounting and management matters, and are proposed because they are known to have the independence of mind and the skills that are necessary to perform the tasks entrusted to the Board of Overseers.

 The Board of Overseers’ role is one of oversight and control in addition to the specific powers conferred upon the Board of Overseers by virtue of the Statutes.
 It has no executive responsibility for the management of the Company except that the Board of Overseers may be consulted by the General Partner on such matters as the General Partner may determine and no action of the General Partner that may exceed its powers shall be valid unless authorised by the Board of Overseers.
 The members of the Board of Overseers may not be directors or employees of the General Partner or of the principal shareholder of the General Partner or any entity in which the Company has a material direct or indirect interest.